prestodb/presto/presto-docs/src/main/sphinx/functions/array.rst

 .. function:: array_sort(x) -> array

     Sorts and returns the array ``x``.
 The elements of ``x`` must be orderable.
-    Null elements will be placed at the end of the returned array.
+    Null elements are placed at the end of the returned array.

 .. function:: array_sort(array(T), function(T,T,int)) -> array(T)